Date: Tuesday, August 29, 2017

 Food and coffee stops took a while, and the weigh-in at the Temple Brewing Company to win your weight in beer, of course had to be followed by a taste of what we hoped to win.
 And then we got lost a few times ... well not lost, I knew where I was ... but where the hell is that sector of pave we need to pound and tick off?
 I don't think Elio was impressed when I said we had to return down the biggest hill of the day cos we missed sector 4.

 It was about here that we overtook the guy struggling with the steel framed bedhead converted to bicycle (he won the best mount of the day) and soon after got overtaken by the team of astronauts lead by a kid towing the boombox equiped rocket (best team of 4).
 Also spotted Phillipa Shotglass and Ben Dover on their Priscilla inspired tandem with billowing silver banner (best team of 2).

-The odometer said we covered 60km before we got to the finish at Brunswick velodrome.
+The odometer said we covered 60km before we got to the finish at Brunswick Velodrome.

-A great day, a great way to see the back alleys of Melburn and ride the bluestone cobbles which are past of the city's history, and it's always great to ride a well organised event, and be amongst other two wheeled, pedal powered enthusiasts.
+A great day, a great way to see the back alleys of Melburn and ride the bluestone cobbles which are part of the city's history, and it's always great to ride a well organised event, and be amongst other two wheeled, pedal powered enthusiasts.

 (Melburn-Roobaix is a relaxed take on the famous race Paris-Roubaix)